EttusResearch/uhd/host/docs/index.rst

 UHD - USRP Hardware Driver
 ========================================================================

-The UHD is the "Universal Software Radio Peripheral" hardware driver.
+UHD is the "Universal Software Radio Peripheral" hardware driver.
-The goal of the UHD is to provide a host driver and API for current and future Ettus Research products.
+The goal of UHD is to provide a host driver and API for current and future Ettus Research products.
 Users will be able to use the UHD driver standalone or with third-party applications.

 ------------------------------------------------------------------------